Frequently asked questions

 In many countries, including Iran and Eritrea, migrants are leaving the country because of political crackdowns, illegal asset confiscation by the state, heavy-handed social and religious control, or the danger of persecution based on sexual orientation.
 Many have been subjected to severe trauma because of their religion or social group.

-Why are Asylum Seekers predominately young single males?
+Why are asylum seekers predominately young single males?

+Many individuals are forced to flee as young as 15 years old after witnessing the loss of their parents.
+In some cases, young single males have survived the treacherous journey that the very young or very old cannot endure, many have lost friends or family along the way.
 Others have been sent out by their families on a journey of unknown danger or destination, in the hope they can obtain refugee status and find a safe way for their family to join them.
 Some have been fleeing for years, creating great pressure on family units, not knowing if their loved ones are still alive.

 Why don’t those fleeing war or persecution seek asylum in the first country they reach?

-• Colombia 2.5 million
+Colombia 2.7 million

-• Germany 2.2 million
+Germany 2.7 million

-• Uganda 1.5 million
+Uganda 1.8 million

-Why do people enter the UK illegally?
+Why do people who want to claim asylum enter the UK irregularly?

 To claim asylum in the UK, a person must be in the UK.
 It is not possible to apply from outside the country, and there is no asylum visa to enable people to travel to the UK legally to apply for asylum.
 Therefore, for people who do not have visa free travel to the UK, they must enter irregularly, such as by small boat, lorry, or by using false documents, or on a visa for some other purpose, such as tourism or study.